KonradJuenger/GH_toolpaths/README.md

 - **Object-Oriented Toolpaths**
   The core data type is the Toolpath, which encapsulates a curve with its associated metadata (speed, extrusion, etc.) into a single object.

-  *Granular Control*: Assign parameters per-path or per-segment.
+  *Granularity*: Assign parameters per-path or per-segment.

   *Compatibility*: A Toolpath object remains a standard Grasshopper geometry type, allowing you to use native components for transformations without losing metadata.